 - Add a few tennis balls to the dryer to keep the filling from clumping

 - You can even speed up the drying time by throwing in a couple of dry towels.
-Make sure your pillow is completely dry to prevent mould and mildew from forming
+Make sure your pillow is completely dry to prevent mold and mildew from forming

 - We also recommend using a protective pillow cover, to act as an additional barrier, under your pillowcase